gagandaroach/rosie/docs/access.md

 ### New Account Login

 When logging into Rosie for the first time (via the web portal), the system will ask you to create a home folder.
 Click the steps in sequence to start using the supercomputer.

+> [!Tip]
-Note that when you enter your password in a linux shell, it will not look like you are typing anything, so just enter your MSOE password carefully, and hit enter.
+> Note that when you enter your password in a linux shell, it will not look like you are typing anything, so just enter your MSOE password carefully, and hit enter.

 **New user greeting.**.

 ![Web Login](_images/ood_new_acc.png)

 **Web terminal opens in new tab.
 Type `yes` to continue.**.

-> [!ATTENTION]
-> The shell will prompt you for your password to log in.
-As a privacy feature, the shell will hide pressed keys from the screen.
-After typing in your password, press the enter key to submit.

 ![Web Login](_images/ood_new_acc2.png)